Promising Malaria Vaccine Works By Disabling Key Parasite Genes

 "The clinical study now shows that the vaccine is completely attenuated in humans and also shows that even after only a single administration, it elicits a robust immune response against the malaria parasite," noted Dr Sebastian Mikolajczak, researcher of the study.

-So far, two main directions have been developed in response to the threat of this virus.
-The first one consists of weakening the virus itself by exposing it to radiation, while the second one, applied as part of the current research, involves strengthening the patient.
-The latter is a combination of administering the anti-malarial drugs to the patients and infecting them with the weakened virus at the same time, which creates a positive response from the immune system.
+So far, two main directions have been developed in response to this threat.
+The first one consists of weakening the parasite itself by exposing it to radiation, while the second one, applied as part of the current research, involves strengthening the patient.
+The latter is a combination of administering the anti-malarial drugs to the patients and infecting them with the weakened parasites at the same time, which creates a positive response from the immune system.